ErickWendel/erickwendel-contributions-mcp/README.md

 ### Free Alternative Using MCPHost

-If you don't have access to Claude Desktop, you can use [MCPHost](https://github.com/mark3labs/mcphost) with Ollama as a free alternative.
+If you don't have access to Claude Desktop nor Cursor, you can use [MCPHost](https://github.com/mark3labs/mcphost) with Ollama as a free alternative.
 MCPHost is a CLI tool that enables Large Language Models to interact with MCP servers.

 1. Install MCPHost:
 ```bash